The Business and Financial Interest

 The second and third quartile represent funds trading in the middle of the range that possess average demand.
 Closed-end funds trading within the fourth quartile represent funds that are in high demand.
 Factors that tend to result in selecting the first quartile are

-Most publicly-traded closed-end funds have a five to ten year
+- Most publicly-traded closed-end funds have a five to ten year performance history.

 In order to estimate a non-controlling, marketable value, the Price-to-NAV ratio of 36 closed-end funds were identified that invested in General Equity Funds.
 The first quartile of the funds (9) traded are indicated below:

 Bergstrom Capital Corp (BEM) $276.74 $236.00 14.7%

 Blue Chip Value Fund (BLU) $9.09 $8.69 4.4%

 Baker Fentress & Company (BKF) $88.08 $84.58 4.0%

 Top 1/3 22.3%+